BeoSound 5c

 Use Raspberry Pi Imager to flash Raspberry Pi OS Lite (64-bit) to an SD card.
 Enable SSH and set hostname to something you like, e.g., beosound5c.

-Clone the repository
+Clone the repository and run the installer

 git clone https://github.com/mkirsten/beosound5c ~/beosound5c